-Torben is held by Homeland Security, U.S. federal executive department responsible for public security, in a immigration detention facility.
-There he is waiting for his appearance before the Immigration Court.
+Torben was held by Homeland Security, U.S. federal executive department responsible for public security, in a immigration detention facility.
+There he was waiting for a decision of the Immigration Court.

 This process can take a long time (from months to years).
 Typically, the detained immigrant is eligible for a bond.
 In this way, the immigrant can wait for his appearance before the court in freedom with his family.
 In some cases, such a bond is denied.
 This is the case when the person is a “flight risk” or a danger to national security or public safety.

 In Torben’s case, the bond was denied.
 No reason was given other than the opinion of a US Immigration and Customs Enforcement and Deportation Officer that Torben would not be successful in his application for asylum before the Immigration Court.

 Sadly, there is no legal provision for the maximum amount of time an immigrant must wait in jail for the court hearing.

 A bond is a way to release the person from custody until his or her court appearance.

 An immigrant who has been detained by ICE, as in the case for Torben, may be eligible for a bond.
 The detainee must receive an arrest warrant and a notice of custody conditions from ICE to be released on a bond.
 The purpose of the bond is to ensure that the detainee shows up to all immigration hearings.
 It allows the person to spend time with family, as well as consult with an immigration lawyer leading up to a court hearing.

 A bond is possible as long as the detainee is not considered a threat to national security or public safety.

 A bond request for Torben has been denied.
 This denial was based solely on the opinion of a US Immigration and Customs Enforcement and Deportation Officer that Torben would not be successful in his application for asylum before the Immigration Court.